surgery18/HouseReAIze/backend/request.md

 ## Output

-ONLY A JSON OBJECT NOTHING ELSE
+ONLY A JSON OBJECT NOTHING ELSE.
+DO NOT PUT IN CODE BLOCK.
+ALSO MAKE SURE THAT THE LAST TIMESTAMP + DURATION ADDS UP TO 120!